vitalybarkov/tommybot/README.md

       - "./main" (or "./main.exe" on win, if you need run your app with another port, just add your port number like "main 8081")
       - open your browser and go to https://dev.hh.ru/admin and edit "Redirect URI" field of your app with https://tommybot-code.onrender.com/get_code (if you deployed remotely, use "location_of_your_deploy/get_code")
       - open your browser at "localhost:8080/set" (if you deployed remotely, than "location_of_your_deploy/set")
-3. next, prepare data for the tommybot set up, and fill the form:
+3. next, prepare data for the tommybot set up, and fill the set up form:
    - prepare search links collection for the tommybot (every line is a search link, can be many lines), by your browser just use search at hh.ru, than copy the top line browser link, looks like https://moscow.hh.ru/search/vacancy?hhtmFrom=main&hhtmFromLabel=vacancy_search_line&search_field=name&search_field=company_name&search_field=description&enable_snippets=false&L_save_area=true&area=1&text=java
    - "resume id" — follow you resume link, and get resume id in the url of your top line browser after https://moscow.hh.ru/resume/, looks like f51d091fff033004f00039ed1f5876516d6e42
    - optional: write a cover letter, what is less than 10_000 symbols, and it must be unified for all your vacancy requests (the search links)